Arrange your appointment at DKZ online.

 - has a high risk of recurrence or has recurred after previous treatment;

-- is found in parts of the body where as much healthy tissue as possible must be retained.
-This includes the eyes, ears, nose, mouth, hands, feet and genitals;
+- is located in areas of the body where as much healthy tissue as possible should be preserved.
+This includes areas around the eyes, ears, nose, mouth, hands, feet and genitals;

 - is large or growing rapidly.